 - Excessive amounts of fat are often associated with weight gain; research found that olive oil is a healthy kind of fat that doesn’t cause increased weight.

 - One of the key characteristics of Alzheimer’s disease is a buildup of beta-amyloid plaques.
-Olive oil helps prevent the growth of these plaques and remove them from brain cells.
+Olive oil helps prevent the growth of these plaques and removes them from brain cells.

 - Olive oil improves blood sugar and insulin sensitivity, thus offering protection against Type 2 diabetes.